 If you’ve been charged with entry into a locked vehicle you’re facing a Class A misdemeanor offense.
 Criminal attorneys Matthew R. Meyer and Benjamin T. Van Severen defend entry into a locked vehicle cases.
-Contact law firm Meyer Van Severen, S.C. for serious criminal defense if you’ve been charged with this crime.
+Contact law firm Van Severen Law Office for serious criminal defense if you’ve been charged with this crime.
 We focus 100% of our resources on criminal defense and want to help work on your defense case.

 Entry into a locked vehicle is prohibited by section 943.11 of the Wisconsin Statutes.
 It indicates that “Whoever intentionally enters the locked and enclosed portion or compartment of the vehicle of another without consent and with intent to steal therefrom is guilty of a Class A misdemeanor.”